-- Injuries during child birth – Children sustaining an injury during child birth can be extremely traumatic and distressing for both mother and child and if due to negligence will give cause for compensation claims to be made.
+- Injuries during childbirth – Children sustaining an injury during childbirth can be extremely traumatic and distressing for both mother and child and if due to negligence will give cause for compensation claims to be made.

-- Accident in a public place causing child injury – Examples of this may be accidents that occur in council run parks and playgrounds, trip, slip or fall accidents on public paths, accidents that occur in shopping centres or on company owned premises.
+- Accident in a public place causing child injury – Examples of this may be accidents that occur in council-run parks and playgrounds, trip, slip or fall accidents on public paths, accidents that occur in shopping centres or on company-owned premises.

-Personal injury compensation settlements for children go through a slightly different process to an adult’s settlement.
-This is because in accordance with UK law, a child’s compensation claim has to go through what is called an Infant Approval Hearing.
+Personal injury compensation settlements for children go through a slightly different process than an adult’s settlement.
+This is because, in accordance with UK law, a child’s compensation claim has to go through what is called an Infant Approval Hearing.
 This is conducted by a judge in a local court and is to ensure that the child is being sufficiently compensated for damages and the injuries they sustained.
 All child compensation claims have to go through this process by law in the UK in order to be approved.

 Once everything is settled and the compensation amount has been awarded, the funds will be put into a child trust fund ready for when the child turns 18 and can then access the money that was awarded to them.
-Sometimes some of the award can be withdrawn if it is for a beneficial use for the child but the parents or guardians need to seek approval from the courts in order to do this.
+Sometimes some of the awards can be withdrawn if it is for beneficial use for the child but the parents or guardians need to seek approval from the courts in order to do this.

-There are a number of items to take into consideration when making a compensation for a child accident claim on behalf of the child that can be included in the claim to make up the final award amount, such as:
+There are a number of items to take into consideration when making compensation for a child accident claim on behalf of the child that can be included in the claim to make up the final award amount, such as: